sixfeetup/2023_DjangoConUS_PoweringEnergyStorage/slides.md

 - The “Which version are you working on?” problem
 - “Versioning” by filename pattern or written as documentation in a sheet
 - Securing business logic (sharing file accidentically with externals)
+- Everyone can change the content of a cell and formula; no permission checks
+- Everyone can see everything
+- No tests for business logic
 :::

 # Why Django?